crcn/mojojs.com/content/docs/1 Guides/0 Architecture.article.md

 <!-- SHOW FIXTURES -->

-After you've created your views with fixture data, you should know have a clear idea of the models your application needs.
+After you've created your views with fixture data, you should have a clear idea of the models your application needs.
 This is a pretty straight forward process.
 See [structuring models](/docs/guides/structuring-your-application#models) for more information.

 <!--
 add bit regarding swapping out fixtures.